puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-make-edge-default-browser.md

 This article explains how you can make Microsoft Edge the default browser for your organization on Windows.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later on Windows 8 or later.
-For Windows 7 and Mac see the "[Set Microsoft Edge as default browser](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#defaultbrowsersettingenabled)" policy.
+For Windows 7 and Mac see the [Set Microsoft Edge as default browser](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#defaultbrowsersettingenabled) policy.

 ## Introduction